 5. What are the benefits of putter weight and weight balance?

-There is a weight balance for putters that will allow every golfer to be more consistent.
+There are both a static weight and a weight balance for putters that will allow every golfer to be more consistent.
 An interesting development in modern putter fitting is to add some weight in the grip end of the putter.
 We can use a system like the Tour Lock counterweights shown in the nearby picture.

 Counter-weighting or counter-balancing as it is called, with some additional amount of weighting installed in the grip end of the shaft, can help allow many golfers to develop a better stroke.
 That results in more on-center hits with the putter, better head-speed control, and hence better distance control.

 With the Tour Lock Opti-Vibe we can still optimize the overall static weight of the putter.
-It goes one step further than the Tour Lock butt weight system.
+It goes multiple steps further than the Tour Lock butt weight system.
 The Optivibe can precisely reposition the balance point of your putter to best suit your feel and performance preferences.
 With optimizing the static weight and balance point of the putter, we often can better enhance your feel, stability and control of the putter during putting strokes.

 Our experience and eyes give us a tremendous amount of feedback when we watch you initially hit putts.
 Low tech devices such as string lines, mirrors and alignment sticks assist you to feel proper posture We have high tech gadgets too: high speed video, Zenio, SkyPro and iClub Putter Analysis monitors, specialized putting fitting tools, laser alignments, dew boards and more.
 We can combine all of these tools to produce the ultimate putter fitting.
 You have the opportunity to get the largest improvement in scoring with a complete putter fitting.